ThatChair/PoseAnalysis/README.md

 ![image](https://github.com/ThatChair/PoseAnalysis/assets/68354875/b726f0fe-68f7-4e8e-bb24-29b1b0a0d896)

 Welcome to PoseAnalysis!
-This app is been designed for athletes across various disciplines.
 With the ability to upload and analyze 3D videos of your performance, PoseAnalysis offers a solution for refining techniques, adjusting movements, and coaching.
 While tailored for tennis and volleyball players, this app can work for a wide range of athletic endeavors.

 ## Getting Started